Vinicius-Correa/sonic_sms/README.md

-# Study of the development of platform games using the SGDK tool.
+## Study of the development of platform games using the SGDK tool

 Pendencies:
 1. Generate collision arrays;